How to Determine the Minimum Staging Area DFSR Needs for a Replicated Folder

 - One Gigabyte = 1073741824 Bytes

-First, sum the total number of bytes.
+First, you need to sum the total number of bytes.
 Next divide the total by 1073741824.
-Microsoft Excel is an easy way to do this.
+I suggest using Excel or your spreadsheet of choice to do the math.

 75241684992 / 1073741824 = 70.07 GB

-Based on this data you would set my staging area to 71 GB if you round up to the nearest whole number.
+Based on this data I would set my staging area to 71 GB if I round up to the nearest whole number.